Conor McGregor blasts Cerrone in 40 seconds in UFC return

 After a year spent out of competition and in repeated trouble with the law, McGregor got back into training and vowed to return to elite form.
 This dramatic victory over Cerrone indicated he’s well on his way, and McGregor has vowed to fight multiple times in 2020.

 Welterweight champion Kamaru Usman and veteran brawler Jorge Masvidal watched UFC 246 from cageside.
-Either man could be McGregor’s next opponent.
+Either man could be McGregor’s next opponent, but UFC President Dana White is pushing for a rematch with Nurmagomedov, who first fights Tony Ferguson in April.

 “Any one of these mouthy fools can get it,” McGregor yelled into the microphone.
 “Every single one of them can get it.
 It does not matter.
 I’m back and I’m ready.”